-Learning Resources Center
+Learning Resources Center, Huntsville Site

-The Learning Resources Center was opened in June 1998, at the Huntsville Campus, Research Park.
+The Learning Resources Center was opened in June 1998, at the Huntsville /Research Park location.
 Spacious surroundings house comfortable seating for study and reading.

 Computer workstations offer access to licensed, online databases available through the Alabama Virtual Library.
 Articles may be downloaded to diskette, printed from networked printers, or e-mailed.
-These licensed databases with full-text articles are accessible to Calhoun students and faculty from networked computers on the Huntsville and Redstone campuses and from Off Campus via a Username and Password.
-Information for Off Campus access is found at http://lib.calhoun.cc.al.us/lib/unpw.html.
+These licensed databases with full-text articles are accessible to Calhoun students and faculty from networked computers on the Huntsville/Research Park and Redstone locations and remotely via a Username and Password.
+Information for remote access is found at http://lib.calhoun.cc.al.us/lib/unpw.html.